 In addition, the Board of Governors should further reduce the number of meetings from seven to six (or even less).
 Such a change will force the Board to re-examine what it does and improve efficiency.
 Existing responsibilities should be reviewed.
+Simply because a responsibility has always been assumed by the Board or has been assigned to the Board should not end the inquiry.
+The Board should ask why it has assumed or been assigned the responsibility and whether or not it can be competently be carried about by another group.

-For example, how beneficial is the Board of Governors liaison role?
-Are there alternative means for the Board to stay connected to various groups?
+For example, how beneficial is the Board of Governors liaison role to the Board and to the groups that the liaisons serve?
+Are there alternative means to meet the needs of the Board and those groups?
 Rather than providing a liaison to each section, should there be a single liaison available to field questions and concerns from any section?
 Should the Board provide individual liaisons only to those groups whose work requires consistent input and communication from the Board?
+Could WSBA staff provide the necessary connection point for others?
 Is there a better format for meeting materials and WSBA staff reports that tees up the key questions and issues for quicker and easier consumption?

 The WSBA staff should be tapped for ideas.
 Because of their role in supporting the Board, they may have good ideas on how to reorganize and streamline tasks and materials more efficiently.
+In some instances, reducing the Board workload might require changing court rules or long-standing practice.